Impulse by Ellen Hazelkorn, and more speakers tbc

-This symposium addresses two questions that are central to the conduct of scholarly work: Why do we evaluate output of publicly funded research, and how do we make the evaluation match its purpose?
+This webinar addresses two questions that are central to the conduct of scholarly work: Why do we evaluate output of publicly funded research, and how do we make the evaluation match its purpose?

 An exponential increase in research output during the past few decades and increased competition among scholars for limited resources favoured the adoption of metrics to assess scientific merit and to determine the success of an academic career.
 Widely accepted quantitative indicators such as journal impact factor, citation index of journal publications or institutional rankings thus became primary indicators for the quality of scholarly work.
 Yet, these metrics are not fit for purpose because they create incentives that are detrimental to the intention of fostering the research endeavour, promoting progress in scholarly work, and benefitting society.
 Despite intentions to revert this situation, many juries still evaluate researchers on the basis of their accumulated journal impact factor, and university rankings continue to enjoy high prominence.